wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

         .build(getApplicationContext());
 ```

+> Note that the RSA key-pair is internally generated for the configuration above.
+That may take more time on older devices than the default configuration.

 ### Disable biometric authentication

 You can remove biometry related factor data used by biometric authentication support by simply removing the related key locally, using this one-liner: